-- ⇒ Providing management and business development support appropriate to the scale, resources and capacities of each fisherman. - ⇒ Better understanding markets (prices, products, seasonality, standards, value addition etc.) related to fish and fish products. - ⇒ Linking fishers to other stakeholders involved in provision of varied support and services. - ⇒ Creating platforms to facilitate interaction and sharing among the various stakeholders including FPOs to ensure coordinated support to fishers. - ⇒ Exploiting information communication technologies (ICTs) to provide fishers with a range of information related to weather, prices, extension programmes and generic information regarding fisheries. - ⇒ Facilitating the formation of FPOs and also collaborate with FPOs to strengthen the demand and supply side of RAS.

-⇒ Promoting institutional and policy change to enable and support small-scale fishery.
+- Providing management and business development support appropriate to the scale, resources and capacities of each fisherman. - ⇒ Better understanding markets (prices, seasonality, standards, value addition etc.) related to fish and fish products. - ⇒ Linking fishers to other stakeholders involved in provision of varied support and services. - ⇒ Creating platforms to facilitate interaction and sharing among the various stakeholders including FPOs to ensure coordinated support to fishers. - Exploiting information communication technologies (ICTs) to provide fishers with a range of information related to weather, prices, extension programmes and generic information regarding fisheries. - ⇒ Facilitating the formation of FPOs and also collaborate with FPOs to strengthen the demand and supply side of RAS. - ⇒ Promoting institutional and policy change to enable and support small-scale fishery.

-RAS encourages the formation/ organisation of groups by involving individual fishers, who have little influence over the social, economic and political processes affecting them, but as a group/ organizations and networks they can deal with their specific challenges and make their voice heard.
+RAS encourages the formation/ organisation of groups by involving individual family farmers, who have little influence over the social, economic and political processes affecting them, but as a group/ organizations and networks they can deal with their specific challenges and make their voice heard.
 Such groupings can act as platforms to articulate concerns, exchange knowledge, influence policies and engage in collective action so that their agriculture remains sustainable and profitable.
-Effective formation of Rural Resource Centres (RRCs), Fishermen Cooperative Society, Farmers producers Organisations (FPOs) can be instrumental by galvanizing collective action in order to ensure better access to markets and to support innovation by their members in related activities (Sundaram, 2014).
+Effective formation of Rural Resource Centres (RRCs), Fishermen Cooperative Society, Farmers producers Organisations(FPOs) can be instrumental by galvanizing collective action in order to ensure better access to markets and to support innovation by their members in related activities (Sundaram, 2014).

+b.
 Model Village System of Extension (MVSE) approach

-MVSE is an integrated and holistic extension approach where community participation is prioritized for suitable technological interventions in the fisheries to bring all-round development in fisheries sector in terms of socio-economic upliftment, technological empowerment, self-governance thereby enhancing the futuristic knowledge base and skills through participatory framework.
-MVSE emphasizes on involvement of all stakeholders in the process to converge their activities with a stake in the food value chain linking producer to consumer.
-Nevertheless, MVSE is an action research taken up in fishers' farm based on the principle of leveraging the activities, investments and resources from outside agencies/externally aided projects resulting higher productivity, ensuring food security and sustainable improvement in overall quality of life by promoting leadership, self-dependency of the community in food chain.
-Economically viable, ecologically compatible and socially acceptable suitable technologies are successfully intervened in a cluster approach through participatory mode by integrating the multi-disciplinary research.
-The cluster of villages is adopted as model village, the success of which is later replicated to other villages.
-The village is developed as a commodity village branding for a particular commodity in the market.
+MVSE is an integrated and holistic extension approach where community participation was prioritized for suitable technological interventions in the farmers' field to bring all round development in agriculture and allied sectors in the community in terms of socio-economic upliftment, technological empowerment, self governance thereby enhancing the futuristic knowledge base and skills through participatory framework.
+MVSE emphasized oninvolvement of all stakeholders in the process to converge their activities with a stake in the food value chain linking producer to consumer.
+Nevertheless, MVSE is an action research taken up in farmers' field based on the principle of leveraging the activities, investments and resources from outside agencies/ externally aided projects resulting higher productivity, ensuring food security and sustainable improvement in overall quality of life by promoting leadership, self-dependency of the community in food chain.
+Economically viable, ecologically compatible and socially acceptable suitable technologies were successfully intervened in farmers' field in a cluster adopted as model village through participatory mode by integrating the multi-disciplinary research which was later replicated to other villages.
+The village was developed as a commodity village branding for a particular commodity in the market.